ory/hydra/README.md

 </p>

 ORY Hydra is a hardened, **OpenID Certified OAuth 2.0 Server and OpenID Connect Provider** optimized for low-latency, high throughput, and low resource consumption.
-ORY Hydra *is not* an identity provider (user sign up, user log in, password reset flow), but connects to your existing identity provider through a [login and consent app](https://www.ory.sh/docs/next/hydra/oauth2#authenticating-users-and-requesting-consent).
+ORY Hydra *is not* an identity provider (user sign up, user login, password reset flow), but connects to your existing identity provider through a [login and consent app](https://www.ory.sh/docs/next/hydra/oauth2#authenticating-users-and-requesting-consent).
 Implementing the login and consent app in a different language is easy, and exemplary consent apps ([Go](https://github.com/ory/hydra-consent-app-go), [Node](https://github.com/ory/hydra-consent-app-express)) and